A guide to international divorce or dissolution

 The system for divorce or dissolution of a civil partnership in England and Wales is slightly different to the one in Northern Ireland, and quite different to the Scottish system.

-If you start proceedings in another part of the UK to where you currently live, you will have to consider how this might affect your financial settlement.
+If you start proceedings in another part of the UK to where you currently live, you’ll have to consider how this might affect your financial settlement.

 Divorcing or dissolving your civil partnership in the EU